-International Study Center Review: Field-test item statistics were reviewed in several phases.
-By June 19, 1998, preliminary fieldtest results for 12 countries were analyzed as a trial run.
-The International Study Center staff reviewed the preliminary fieldtest data results for each field-test item in both mathematics and science.
-A second preliminary analysis for 20 countries was completed for review, July 1-2, 1998.
-The results were further reviewed by International Study Center staff on July 6-8, 1998.
+International Study Center Review

+Field-test item statistics were reviewed in several phases.
+By June 19, 1998, preliminary field-test results for 12 countries had been analyzed as a trial run.
+The International Study Center staff reviewed these data for each item in both mathematics and science.
+A second preliminary analysis for 20 countries was completed July 1-2, 1998.
+The results were again reviewed by International Study Center staff on July 6-8, 1998.
 These reviews identified specific problems in items and item translations.
 In a few instances, the translated versions of the field test were compared with the international version and found to diverge.
 Discrepancies included changes in the meaning of the question, altered graphics, and changed order of response options.
 These issues were taken into account when the field-test data were reviewed and test questions for the main survey selected.
-In addition, the comment sheets that NRCs were asked to submit, reporting field-test items and scoring guides found to be problematic in their country, were also reviewed.
-Such feedback clarified problems with specific items and with the use of the free-response scoring guides.
+In addition, the comment sheets that NRCs were asked to submit, reporting field-test items and scoring guides found to be problematic in their country, were reviewed.
+Such feedback clarified problems with specific items and with the use of the freeresponse scoring guides.
 These comments, problems, and suggestions were organized into a database and used during each phase of item review.

-Subject Matter Item Replacement Committee Review: International Study Center staff met with the committee July 15-17, 1998, in London, England, to review the results of the field test and to identify the best replacement items for the main TIMSS 1999 survey.
+Subject Matter Item Replacement Committee Review

+International Study Center staff met with the committee July 15-17, 1998, in London, England, to review the results of the field test and to identify the best replacement items for the main TIMSS 1999 survey.
 Item statistics for 21 countries were available at that time.
 Materials containing TIMSS 1995 released items, TIMSS 1999 field-test items, field-test scoring guides, field-test item analysis results, and suggestions from NRCs were compiled for the review.
 The committee reviewed the field-test item analysis results, suggested some item and scoring guide revisions, and proposed items for the main survey.

+NRC Review

-NRC Review: At the Third NRC Meeting in Boston in August 1998, NRCs reviewed the items selected by the SMIRC for the main survey, the scoring guides, and the data almanacs from the field test.
+At the third NRC Meeting in Boston, Massachusetts, in August 1998, NRCs reviewed the items selected by the SMIRC for the main survey, the scoring guides, and the data almanacs from the field test.
 Data from 29 countries were available.
 NRCs accepted the main survey items subject to agreed-upon editing and modifications incorporated by the International Study Center.

-3.3.2 Selection of Items for the Main Survey
+2.3.2 Selection of Items for the Main Survey

 The results from the field test indicated that the pool of replacement items was of high quality.
 Of the 277 field test-items, 202 were selected for the main survey.
-Some 80% of the mathematics items selected were used in the main survey without change, and only minor revisions were made in the others.
-Similarly, 75% of the science field-test items selected were essentially unchanged in the main survey.
-Revisions made included improving the clarity and print quality of graphics and drawings, clarifying item stems, and revising distracters that were selected by very low percentages of students.
+Some 80% of the mathematics items chosen were used unchanged in the main survey, and only minor revisions were made to the others.
+Similarly, 75% of the science items chosen were left essentially unchanged.
+Revisions made included improving the clarity and print quality of graphics and drawings, clarifying item stems, and modifying distracters that were selected by very few students.

-3.3.3 Revising the Scoring Guides
+2.3.3 Revising the Scoring Guides

-The TIMSS International Study Center used information collected in the field test to make a number of revisions to the scoring guides.
-Although analyses of the reliability of the freeresponse scoring in the field test showed substantial agreement between scorers in each country, they also identified some scoring guides that needed revision and areas where improvements were desirable.
+The TIMSS International Study Center used information collected in the field test to revise the scoring guides.
+Although analyses of the reliability of the free-response scoring in the field test showed substantial agreement between scorers in each country, they also identified some scoring guides that needed revision and areas where improvements were desirable.
 Revisions to the scoring guides included:

-- deleting categories with very few responses - adding categories with very frequent responses as reported by the NRCs - clarifying or sometimes combining less reliable categories and - including additional international examples of student responses supplied by NRCs to illustrate the various diagnostic codes.
+- Deleting categories with few responses - Adding categories with frequent responses as reported by the NRCs - Clarifying or sometimes combining less reliable categories - Including additional international examples of student responses supplied by NRCs to illustrate the various diagnostic codes